bhagathasan/run_analysis/Codebook.md

-# run_analysis
-#DESCRIPTIONS OF THE VARIABLES USED IN THE RUN_ANALYSIS
+# run_analysis:DESCRIPTIONS OF THE VARIABLES USED

 -"features":
 a character vector for storing the names of 561 features.